Submitted by Humana Inc.

-The Humana Foundation was established in 1981 as the philanthropic arm of Humana Inc., one of the nation's leading health benefits companies.
-A private foundation located in Louisville, Kentucky -- the site of Humana's corporate headquarters -- The Humana Foundation supports and nurtures charitable activities that guide others toward decisions promoting healthy lives and healthy communities.
+The Humana Foundation was established in 1981 as the philanthropic arm of Humana Inc. A private foundation located in Louisville, Kentucky--the site of Humana's corporate headquarters--The Humana Foundation supports and nurtures charitable activities that guide others toward decisions promoting healthy lives and healthy communities.

-Humana Inc. (NYSE: HUM), headquartered in Louisville, Ky., is one of the nation's largest publicly traded health benefits companies, with approximately 9 million medical members.
+Humana Inc., headquartered in Louisville, Kentucky, is one of the nation's largest publicly traded health benefits companies, with approximately 11.3 million medical members.
 Humana offers a diversified portfolio of health insurance products and related services - through traditional and consumer-choice plans - to employer groups, government-sponsored plans, and individuals.

 -- Securities and Exchange Commission filings;

 -- Quarterly earnings news releases;

 -- Replays of most recent earnings release conference calls;

 -- Calendar of events (includes upcoming earnings conference call